 **IT HAPPENS!**

-Potty training is an exciting milestone but can also be a great source of stress for both parent and toddler
+Potty training is an exciting milestone.
+It can also be a great source of stress for both parent and toddler

 Many parents feel a pressure to have their children out of diapers by a socially approved age.